Hetawk/endnote-to-bibtex/README.md

 - **Flexible Saving Options**: Save directly to a file or to a selected directory
 - **Warning Suppression**: Option to suppress warnings about missing fields
 - **Detailed Logging**: Comprehensive logging for troubleshooting and tracking conversions
+- **Dynamic BibTeX String Generation**: Automatically identifies and categorizes journals and publishers for optimal BibTeX formatting
+- **Smart Publication Recognition**: Identifies and properly formats conference proceedings, journals, and other publication types

 ## Installation